-In addition to standard distributions, we also introduce a notion of grouped distributions, an example of which can be seen as the explanandum (final state) of the explanation in Figure 1.
+In addition to standard distributions, we also introduce a notion of grouped distributions, an example of which can be seen as the explanandum (final state) of the explanation in Fig. 1.
 A grouped distribution is a distribution whose blocks have been consolidated into one or more groups.
 In the visual notation, we represent grouped distributions by drawing thick borders around each group and by eliminating the thinner lines between blocks in the same group.

 We indicate a grouped distribution D in the formal notation with boldface.
-An ungrouped distribution $D:\langle A\rangle$ can be grouped (by the group operation, see Section 5.2) according to a grouping function $g:A\to T$ that maps values in D onto some type T whose elements can be checked for equality.
+An ungrouped distribution $D:\langle A\rangle$ can be grouped (by the group operation, see Section 5.2) according to a grouping function $g: A \rightarrow T$ that maps values in D onto some type T whose elements can be checked for equality.
 All values that map to the same t:T will be put in the same group.
-For example, the grouping function used to produce the explanandum in Figure 1 is a predicate from sequences of coin values to a boolean value indicating whether or not one of the coins is tails, which we write as $C^\to Bool$ .
-We represent a group by a pair (t,X) where $X=\{(x,p)\mid (x,p)\in D,\ g(x)=t\}$ .
-A grouped distribution D is then a set of groups.
-We write the type of D, a distribution of type A grouped according to a type D, as A and D. For example, the type of the final grouped distribution in the example is D
+For example, the grouping function used to produce the explanandum in Fig. 1 is a predicate from sequences of coin values to a boolean value indicating whether or not one of the coins is tails, which we write as $C^ \rightarrow Bool$ .
+We represent a group by a pair (t,X) where $X = \{(x,p) | (x,p) \in D, g(x) = t\}.$ A grouped distribution D is then a set of groups.
+We write the type of D, a distribution of type $\langle A \rangle$ grouped according to a type T, as $\langle A \rangle^T$ .
+For example, the type of the final grouped distribution in the example is $\langle C^ \rangle^{Bool}$ .